 They would be very common examinations of the type you would have in a doctor's office.
-For example, medical students may listen to heart and lungs with a stethoscope; press on your abdomen to look for tenderness or swelling; take your blood pressure; look into eyes, ears, nose and throat; assess your muscle strength; check your pulses; etc. The students will not do breast, pelvic, or rectal exams on you.
+For example, medical students may listen to heart and lungs with a stethoscope; press on your abdomen to look for tenderness or swelling; take your blood pressure; look into eyes, ears, nose and throat; assess your muscle strength; check your pulses; etc. Students will not practice giving you injections or collecting blood or other fluid samples from you.
+The students will not do breast, pelvic, or rectal exams on you.
 We do have specially trained standardized patient teaching associates who teach those exams.

 The work will be irregular.
-We teach physical exam techniques in the fall and give two large, multi-week exams in the spring.
+We teach physical exam techniques in the fall and give four large, multi-week exams in the spring.
 In addition, we do smaller projects using SPs throughout the year.
-There are some SPs working most weeks of the year, but how often you work will depend on the types of patients we need to portray.
-SPs who have done satisfactory work for us in the past will be given the opportunity to work more often.
+The SP Center directly supports the faculty in meeting curriculum requirements.
+How often you work will depend on the types of patients we need to portray.

 Basic exam interactions like history taking and general exam procedures pay $16.50 an hour.
 As this is a part time job, we do not offer benefits.
-Compensation differs per hour for more intimate exams: the female breast and pelvic exam and the male genitourinary exam.
-SPs who are interested and have taught the basic physical exams for a year or more are eligible to teach more intimate exams.
+Compensation differs per hour for individual who choose to be apart of our intimate exam program (SP3).
+Individuals interested in the intimate exam program can inquire once they are hired as an SP1.

 If you have more questions, please call 504-988-3710 and ask for Cathy, or e-mail us at firstname.lastname@example.org.